Does Coffee Cause Acne?

 But if you’re an acne sufferer who is willing to do just about anything to make your acne go away, you may have considered giving up your morning cup of joe.

 Does coffee cause acne?
-Here are the facts:
+Here are three of the facts:

 - The caffeine in coffee can be a double-edged sword for acne sufferers.
 The right amount can be beneficial to skin, but too much can worsen your breakouts.